emqx/emqx-docs/en_US/data-integration/rule-sql-events-and-fields.md

 This event topic can be used to trigger a rule when a client is disconnected.

-For example, you can use the statement below to extract data from the `"$events/client_disconnected"` event topic that includes the following data fields: client ID, username, disconnect reason, disconnect time and EMQX node where the event is triggered.
+For example, you can use the statement below to extract data from the `"$events/client_disconnected"` event topic that includes the following data fields: client ID, username, disconnect reason, disconnect time, and EMQX node where the event is triggered.

 Example:
 ```sql